 It has been a turbulent year on the world stage.
-We have seen a sea change in global politics – the UK’s Brexit vote, Donald Trump’s victory in the US Presidential election and the resignation of Italy’s Prime Minister Matteo Renzi after his defeat in a referendum to change the country’s constitution.
+We have seen a sea of change in global politics – the UK’s Brexit vote, Donald Trump’s victory in the U.S. Presidential election and the resignation of Italy’s Prime Minister Matteo Renzi after his defeat in a referendum to change the country’s constitution.

 Following the UK’s vote to leave the European Union in June, the Legatum Institute Special Trade Commission (STC) was set up to look at the available trade opportunities.

 It recommends that the UK follows an “expansive trade negotiating path”, with help from negotiators from across the US, Canada, Australia, New Zealand, Mexico and Singapore.

 The UK’s plans for post-Brexit trade deals should become clearer in 2017, if – as widely expected – the nation’s Prime Minister Theresa May triggers Article 50 in March to begin the official ‘divorce’ proceedings.
 While a member of the EU, the UK is forbidden to begin individual trade negotiations with other countries but its trade ministers are already holding provisional talks with economic powers across the globe.